 If the frequency is low.
 The clock is moving slower than usual.
 And if the clock frequency is brisk walking.

-Figure 2 The single-sided PCB layout and the Component layout for the PCB
+The Component layout for the PCB

 However, If you think that this circuit is not good enough for you.